Courses | Executive Program for Nurses | Organization and LeadershipSkip to content Skip to main navigation

 ORLN 6635 Colloquium in nursing education

 Prerequisite: Determined by professor based on topic selected.
 Examination of selected problems in nursing education practice and administration.
-Course may be repeated for credit if different topic is covered.
+Course may be repeated for credit if a different topic is covered.

 ORLN 6908 Independent study in professional nursing